al1sant0s/tstorgb/README.md

 ## Arguments

-If you have your rgb files inside a zip file named '1', you can pass the --search_zip argument to deal with the extraction.
+If you have your rgb files inside a zip file named '1', you can pass the --zip argument to deal with the extraction.

 ```
-tstorgb --search_zip path/to/rgb_dir path/to/destination
+tstorgb --zip path/to/rgb_dir path/to/destination
 ```

-If you prefer to use a file extension other than png, you can use the --output_extension argument.
+If you prefer to use a file extension other than png, you can use the --extension argument.

 ```
-tstorgb --search_zip --output_extension webp path/to/rgb_dir path/to/destination
+tstorgb --zip --extension webp path/to/rgb_dir path/to/destination
 ```

 ## Multiple directories